 Agonist and antagonist drugs can be used together in people with asthma.
 For example, albuterol can be used with ipratropium.
 Albuterol, an agonist, attaches to specific (adrenergic) receptors on cells in the respiratory tract, causing relaxation of smooth muscle cells and thus widening of the airways (bronchodilation).
 Ipratropium, an antagonist, attaches to other (cholinergic) receptors, blocking the attachment of acetylcholine, a neurotransmitter that causes contraction of smooth muscle cells and thus narrowing of the airways (bronchoconstriction).
 Both drugs widen the airways (and make breathing easier) but in different ways.

-Instead of receptors, some drugs target enzymes, which regulate the rate of chemical reactions.
+Some drugs target enzymes, which regulate the rate of chemical reactions, instead of attaching to receptors on cells Receptors on Cells After being swallowed, injected, inhaled, or absorbed through the skin, mucosa under the tongue, or mucosa inside the cheek, most drugs enter the bloodstream and circulate throughout the body... read more .
 Drugs that target enzymes are classified as inhibitors or activators (inducers).
 For example, the cholesterol-lowering drug lovastatin inhibits an enzyme called HMG-CoA reductase, which is critical in the body’s production of cholesterol.
 A side effect of the antibiotic rifampin is the activation of the enzymes involved in metabolizing oral contraceptives.
 When women who are taking an oral contraceptive also take rifampin, the contraceptive is metabolized (that is, broken down into inactive components) and removed from the body more quickly than usual and may therefore be ineffective.

-Some drugs produce effects without changing the function of a cell and without attaching to a receptor.
+Some drugs produce effects without changing the function of a cell and without attaching to a receptor Receptors on Cells After being swallowed, injected, inhaled, or absorbed through the skin, mucosa under the tongue, or mucosa inside the cheek, most drugs enter the bloodstream and circulate throughout the body... read more .
 For example, most antacids decrease stomach acid through simple chemical reactions.
 Antacids are bases that chemically interact with acids to neutralize stomach acid.